Transport-for-the-North/caf-freight-tools/local_freight_tool/README.md

 ![Annual Tonne to Annual PCU GUI](doc/images/tonne_to_pcu_menu.PNG "Annual Tonne to Annual PCU GUI")

-The conversion and splitting process is based on the specification proposed by Ian Williams in the technical note `035_Separating_Rigids_Artics`.
+The conversion and splitting process is based on the specification proposed by Ian Williams in the technical note "Separating Rigid from Artic HGVs" [[1](#references)].
 The process is detailed in the flowchart below.

 ![Annual Tonne to Annual PCU flowchart](doc/images/module_3_flowchart.png "Annual Tonne to Annual PCU flowchart")